MarginaliaSearch/MarginaliaSearch/run/readme.md

-1. Run the one-time setup, it will create the basic runtime directory structure and download some models and data that doesn't come with the git repo.
+1. Run the one-time setup, it will create the basic runtime directory structure and download some models and data that doesn't come with the git repo because git deals poorly with large binary files.

 ```
 $ run/setup.sh